swabhs/blog/_posts/2016-08-20-acl-in-berlin.markdown

 # What’s on my reading list:

+1. dkjfldf
+2. jfdljfjdf
+44. jfldjf;lkdjf

-I also tweeted a bunch during the conference, and got retweeted by Hal Daumé!
+I also tweeted a bunch during the conference, and got retweeted by Hal Daumé  !
 [Here](http://nlpers.blogspot.in/2016/08/some-papers-i-liked-at-acl-2016.html) is his own blog post about the ACL talks he liked.